Skip to content

 • LDAP: Lightweight Directory Access Protocol

-• Local: Username/password (managed by Auth service)
+• Local: Username/password (managed by Authifi service, not suitable for production)

 Adding a New Provider